-Before reading Lisa's comments in Alexiad V7#3, I hadn't thought about the D-Day invasion in a long time.
-I knew that in WWII they didn't advertise the number of our casualties, because it would have been bad for morale.
-I guess we don't need morale anymore, or the news media doesn't care whether we have fanzines now than it was years ago.
-Unfortunately for us, there are many other things now available that are even easier than fanzines.
-The competing activities are also essentially free.
-Sloth and veniality are both powerful forces.
-When you combine them you really have a powerful appeal.
+Before reading Lisa's comments in Alexiad V7#3, I hadn't thought about the D-Day terrorizing our area, and scores of profilers invasion in a long time.
+I knew that in WWII they didn't advertise the number of our casualties, because it would have been bad for Dunphy," a Los Angeles cop who writes under morale.
+I guess we don't need morale anymore, or the news media doesn't care whether we have it or not. somewhere in the last sixty years, I got the idea we had lost 50,000 in the D-Day invasion.
+Lisa's figure of 26,000 is definitely bad, but not as bas as 50,000.